-- So what you can see on the screen is London, as it was, in the 1740s, midway through Hogarth's career.
+- Yes, thank you, Judy and Wendy.
+And I have, I'm the stupidest person in the world when it comes to computers, but even I managed to switch off the subtitles.
+So if I can do it, anybody can do it.
+And actually, if my lecture turns out to be too boring, it's an alternative source of entertainment.
+So what you can see on the screen is London as it was in the 1740s, midway through Hogarth's career.
 This is painted by Canaletto.
-Now the astonishing thing about this image is that it was all new.
-The great fire of London had destroyed everything of the view that you see here.
+Now, the astonishing thing about this image is that it was all new.
+The Great Fire of London had destroyed everything that you, way of the view that you see here.
 You can see where it started.
-You can see a very tall, slim column on the right hand side.
-That's the monument to the great fire of London of 1666, which started there on the right hand side of the image.
-And it spread all the way across the old city of London, destroyed St. Paul's Cathedral and continued as far as Smithfield, which is actually outside the range of this image.
+You can see a very tall, slim column on the right-hand side.
+That's the monument.

+That's the monument to the Great Fire of London of 1666, which started there, on the right-hand side of the image, and it spread all the way across the old city of London, destroyed St. Paul's Cathedral, and continued as far as Smithfield, which is actually outside the range of this image.
 So it's a booming city.

-Round about the time that Hogarth was born, which is 1697, it overtook Paris to become the most popular city in Europe.
-In 1700 Paris had 500,000 inhabitants.
+Round about the time that Hogarth was born, which is 1697, it overtook Paris to become the most populous city in Europe.
+In 1700, Paris had 500,000 inhabitants.
 London had 550,000.
-And by the time that Hogarth died, London had over 700,000 inhabits.
-It's booming and there's a lot of money.
-And rather like New York or Chicago early in the 20th century, it was attracting talent from all over the world.
+And by the time that Hogarth died, London had over 700,000 inhabitants.
+It's booming.
+And there's a lot of money.
+And rather like New York or Chicago, early in the 20th century, it was attracting talent from all over the world.
+Oops, I've frozen again.
+Now, why is that?
+That's so strange.
+It was working absolutely perfectly just now.
+Dear, this is so maddening when it does this.
+Judy, do you think I need to come out of?